PORTFOLIO FORMATTING

 “I have a diptych/triptych, is that okay?”

-“I’ve made work in different formats (ex.
-3D piece and also a painting) but they have a single theme, do I upload each work separately or can I group them into a single JPEG because they have the same theme?”
+“I’ve made work in different mediums but they have a single theme, do I upload each work separately or can I group them into a single JPEG because they have the same theme?”

 We’re going to address the questions above and provide some examples and questions you can consider to make the best choices for your portfolio in terms of representing your artwork that satisfies you, and also addresses the guidance and preferences of Art and Design|Media Arts.